 The Summer Scholars contribute to PNPI’s work by:

-- Helping to plan, support, and staff PNPI seminars and trainings
+- Helping to plan, support, and staff learning experiences for policymakers

 - Supporting and expanding PNPI’s social media presence